 What do I think about exogenous ketones?
 They work!
 But…

-Exogenous ketones don’t replace dietary fat completely; instead, they add another way to produce energy.
+Exogenous ketones don’t replace dietary fat; instead, they add another way to produce energy.

-You’re going to lose muscle mass, too, since most of us burn carbs during exercise.
+You’ll also lose muscle mass since most of us burn carbs during exercise.
 You could potentially even gain weight due to increased appetite.

-That said, exogenous ketones are a useful tool for getting started with ketosis, especially if you’ve never tried it before.
-If you’re ready to start eating only fats, then give them a try.
+Exogenous ketones are useful for starting ketosis, especially if you’ve never tried it before.
+If you’re ready to eat only fats, give them a try.
 But once you hit ketosis, stick with what works for you.
 Exogenous ketones aren’t magic bullets that solve everything.

 How Does Exogenous Ketones Work?

-If you’re looking for an effective weight-loss supplement, then you must try out exogenous ketones.
-They’ve proven time and again to boost energy levels while helping users burn more calories than usual.
+If you’re looking for an effective weight-loss supplement, you must try exogenous ketones.
+They’ve repeatedly proven to boost energy levels while helping users burn more calories than usual.